seprianton/RAM-MASTER/README.md

 <br />

-A python script file that forensically examines memory dumps - It can pull password hashes amd dump pcap files, currently working on automating a lot of the investigation proceessing...
+A python script file that forensically examines memory dumps - It can pull password hashes amd dump pcap files, currently working on automating a lot of the investigation processing...

 ## CONSOLE DISPLAY
 ![Screenshot](picture1.png)